School Uniform Policy

 - Dealt with in accordance with our school’s complaints policy

-The school will work closely with parents to arrive at a mutually acceptable outcome.
+- The school will work closely with parents to arrive at a mutually acceptable

 Staff will closely monitor pupils to make sure they are in correct uniform.
 They will give any pupils and families breaching the uniform policy the opportunity to comply, but will follow up with the headteacher if the situation doesn’t improve.